A cyber incident response plan prepares an organization with best practices when responding to an incident

 The key to an effective cybersecurity incident response plan (CSIRP) is to have one in place well before a breach occurs.
 The planning you do before a security incident occurs will help you respond to an incident as quickly and efficiently as possible.

-First, your plan needs to detail who is on the incident response team—along with their contact information and what their role is, and when members of the team need to be contacted.
-Each member of this team, from the CEO to the members of the IT team, needs to understand their place on the team and what they need to do in the event of a breach.
-They also need to recall the details within your CSIRP so that when a security incident happens, they can respond quickly.
+First, your plan needs to detail who is on the incident response team, their contact information, their role, and when team members need to be contacted.
+Each member of this group, from the CEO to the IT team members, needs to understand their place on the team and what they need to do in the event of a breach.
+They also need to recall the details within your CSIRP so that they can respond quickly when a security incident happens.

 Incident prevention is the second part of the preparation phase.
 Hopefully, this isn’t news to you because you’ve already developed an information security policy to protect the sensitive information your business is being trusted with.
 However, the NIST still provides some recommendations for avoiding incidents, like regular risk assessments, host security, malware prevention, and more.